project-serum/serum-dex/docs/staking.md

 does not affect one's **Member** vaults.
 It only affects one's ability to retrieve rewards from a vendor.

-## Reward Caveats

-For the first version of staking, one needs to be mindful of two events that can cause one to accidently miss staking rewards: *staking* and *switching* entities.
-If one stakes *after* a reward has been dropped, but before claiming that reward, one will become ineligible for the reward.
-Similarly, if one switches their **Member** account from one **Entity** to another *after* a reward has been dropped but before claiming that reward, one will also become ineligble for that reward.
-These are both overcomeable limitations and will be addressed in a future version.
-One solution: Currently Member accounts have a single timestamp that gets updated every time they stake, and reward vendors check this timestamp against their own to see if a **Member** was staked before the reward drop.
-If we extend this to be a queue or set, then a **Member** can simply provide the reward vendor a proof it was staked, by providing the stake history queue, which the reward vendor can easily validate.

-Nevertheless, be mindful of this mechanism.
-If you're developing a UI, be sure to place safety mechanisms such as disabling staking and entity switching when a reward is availble but not yet claimed.
-And of course, if your Entity always has 1 MSRM deposited to it, then this is never a problem, so choose your node wisely.

 ## Misc

 ### Entity